lunasorcery/file2img/README.md

 ### Specifying color formats

 By default, **file2img** will render each byte of the file as a single grayscale pixel, mapping the 0-255 range from black to white.
-You can render with a different color format using the `-f` flag, and you can get a list of all supported formats with `-F`.
+You can render with a different color format using `--format` or `-f`, and you can get a list of all supported formats with `--list-formats` or `-F`.

 _Note: Format names are case-insensitive, i.e. `RGB888` and `rgb888` will act the same._